Morris Sheppard: Personal life

 On December 1, 1909, Sheppard married Lucile Sanderson.
 The couple had three daughters: Susan, Lucile, and Janet.
 Some of their descendants also became politicians.

-Through their daughter Susan, Sheppard and his wife were the grandparents of Connie Mack III, Republican U.S. Representative and U.S. Senator from Florida, and great-grandparents of Connie Mack IV, Republican U.S. Representative from Florida.
-Other Sheppard grandsons, through daughter Janet, were Democrat Richard Sheppard Arnold (1936–2004) and Republican Morris Sheppard "Buzz" Arnold (born 1941), judges at different times on the United States District Court for the Western District of Arkansas, and later concurrently on the United States Court of Appeals for the Eighth Circuit, the only brothers to serve concurrently on a U.S. federal court of appeals.
+Through their daughter Susan, Sheppard and his wife were the grandparents of Connie Mack III, Republican U.S. Representative and Senator from Florida, and great-grandparents of Connie Mack IV, Republican U.S. Representative from Florida.
+Other Sheppard grandsons, through daughter Janet, were Democrat Richard Sheppard Arnold (1936–2004) and Republican Morris Sheppard "Buzz" Arnold (born 1941).
+They were judges at different times on the United States District Court for the Western District of Arkansas and later concurrently on the United States Court of Appeals for the Eighth Circuit, the only brothers to serve concurrently on a U.S. federal court of appeals.
 The federal courthouse in Little Rock is named in Judge Richard Arnold's honor.
 Judge Morris Arnold, a Republican, remains on the Eighth Circuit court under senior status.

-Death
+Sheppard was a member of the Benevolent and Protective Order of Elks, Freemasons, Improved Order of Red Men, Knights of Pythias, Odd Fellows, and Woodmen of the World.

 Sheppard died in office of a brain hemorrhage on April 9, 1941.
 He is interred at Hillcrest Cemetery in Texarkana, Texas.
 Andrew Jackson Houston was appointed senator in his place until a special election could be held.

 The year following Sheppard's death, his widow Lucile Sanderson Sheppard married Tom Connally, also a United States senator from Texas.
-Senator Connally also pre-deceased Lucile.
-When she died in 1980, she was buried with her first husband Morris Sheppard in Hillcrest Cemetery.
+Senator Connally also predeceased Lucile.
+When she died in 1980, she was buried with her first husband, Sheppard, in Hillcrest Cemetery.